erikryverling/twinkle-broadcast-server/README.md

-**DEPRECATION WARNING!
-Spotify does not longer support Spotify Apps and thus this project is to be concidered archived **
+** DEPRECATION WARNING!
+Spotify does not longer support Spotify Apps and has also changed the way songs are starred.
+Thus this project is to be considered discontinued and is only here for historical reasons **

 ![Twinkle white star](http://erik.r.yverling.se/images/external/white-star.png)